What steps do I take to become a community health worker?

 What type of degree do I need to become a community health worker?

 A bachelor’s degree in health sciences provides students a strong foundation in the dynamics of public and community health, US healthcare systems, and public and global health.
-Additionally, a master’s degree in healthcare administration or an MBA in healthcare management can increase your earning potential and help prepare you to take on leadership roles within the community health field.

 A health science degree also serves as a solid background for students looking to change careers and transition into different areas of healthcare, such as healthcare administrator, medical lab technologist, or other occupations in allied health.